 Benefits of ceiling-mounted mini-splits

 Ceiling-mounted mini-splits offer a wide range of benefits.
-In addition to the benefits that all mini-split systems offer—such as increased energy-efficiency, improved air quality, and quiet operation—ceiling-mounted mini-splits also offer additional advantages such as:
+In addition to the advantages that all mini-split systems offer—such as increased energy-efficiency, improved air quality, and quiet operation—the benefits of recessed mini-split systems in the ceiling include:

 - Discrete appearance: Ceiling-mounted mini splits are more discreet than most mini-split options because they’re located above eye level and because most of the unit is hidden above the ceiling.
 Only a small grille that’s around one inch thick will show.